-A performance fee is also charged up to 16.40% (2019: 16.40%), (inclusive of GST, net of RITC available to the Trust) of the dollar value of net profit (if any) from the futures trading, provided that any carried forward losses from futures trading have been made up.
-The fee is accrued daily and payable guarterly.
+Until 30 September 2020, performance fee is charged up to 16.40%, (inclusive of GST, net of RITC available to the Trust) of the dollar value of net profit (if any) from the futures trading, provided that any carried forward losses from futures trading have been made up.
+The fee is accrued daily and payable quarterly.
+Effective 1 October 2020, performance fee is charged up to 10.25% (inclusive of GST, net of RITC available to the Trust) to the Trust.
+The proportion of the GST on the performance fees that can be recovered by the Trust as RITCs or otherwise varies.
+The performance fee paid by the Trust will equal the rate disclosed in the Trust's offer document (inclusive of GST, net of RITCs) regardless of the rate of GST recovery in any period.